Trinity hires new gallery manager

 “They all kind of talk to each other conceptually,” Martinez said.
 “There’s a lot of landscape, body conversation happening within the exhibition, so we’ll see that in sculpture, photography and watercolor.”

 The students of the art department are just as excited about the upcoming exhibition and Martinez’s hiring.
-Alex Motter, a sophomore business analytics major and Chinese and English minor, expressed his enthusiasm for the new gallery director and his approach to managing the upcoming show.
+Alex Motter, a sophomore business analytics major and Chinese and English minor, expressed his enthusiasm for the new gallery director and his approach to managing the future show.

 “Mark is incredibly kind.
 I like the fact that he treats us the students with respect and as a peer.
 He respected that we have worked hard on creating our pieces for the exhibit and took notes to make sure the final layout reflects our artistic vision as best as possible,” Motter wrote in an email interview.